 - Artistic License Medicine: Mrs. Johanson collapses because of hypoglycemia, and when she wakes up, Daria refuses to give her chocolate, arguing it could kill her.
 Actually, hypoglycemia means that she has low blood sugar (as opposed to hyperglycemia), so if anything, the chocolate might have been a good ad hoc treatment.

 - Brick Joke: The coffee house is vandalized the same way as the cyber cafe at the end.

 - Call-Back: Mr O'Neill's seating plan (for the wrong class) has three Tiffanys.

 - Characterization Marches On: This is the last episode where the "Mr. O'Neill can't remember names" joke ever comes up.

-- Dirty Commies: Daria's essay whips the students into an anti-communism riot which gets the coffee house shut down.
+- Dirty Commies: Daria's essay whips the students into an anti-communist riot which gets the coffee house shut down.

 - Double Standard: Abuse, Female on Male: Brittney is furious when Kevin doesn't learn his lines.
 She's heard screaming at him off screen.
 When the camera cuts to them next, he's got a black eye.

 - Flanderization: Discussed.
 Kevin is too dumb to be able to appreciate William Shakespeare, so they told him the easy part: that there is a skull in Hamlet.

 - Genre Throwback: In-Universe with Daria's Cold War-esque "Melody Powers" story.